pombredanne/https-github.com-z88dk-z88dk.wiki-/ASMLIB.md

 For more information about the UNAPI specification in general and about the Ethernet UNAPI specification, and to find more great (huh?)
 MSX software, please visit Konamiman's MSX page at: http://www.konamiman.com

-To get the SDCC compiler go to the SDCC project page: http://sdcc.sourceforge.net

-To get a handful of useful resourcers for MSX development using SDCC, visit Avelino Herrera's MSX page at: http://msx.atlantes.org/index_en.html
+To get a handful of useful resources for MSX development using SDCC, visit Avelino Herrera's MSX page at: http://msx.atlantes.org/index_en.html

 And of course, you can contact me at: konamiman@konamiman.com